mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

 excerpt: "Complex Numbers, Linear Algebra, the Mandelbrot Set, Fractal"
 mathjax: "true"
 ---
-Ever wondered how nature creates its intricate patterns - from DNA molecules to leaf structures to cosmic formations?
-Let me take you through my journey of recreating the very first fractal: the Mandelbrot Set, named after the "father of fractals," Dr. Benoit Mandelbrot.
+Nature's patterns are hiding in mathematics.
+From DNA molecules to cosmic formations, these recurring designs can be explored through fractals - and it all began with the Mandelbrot Set.

 *(Curious about the implementation?
 Check out the source code [here](https://github.com/opendatasurgeon/MandelbrotsFractal_r))*